prius2055/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> To get the make use of this project files, follow the steps below.
+> To get make use of this project files, follow the steps below.

 To get a local copy up and running